 In the last year of his epic life, he wrote his final book, and it became an ode to what makes us unique and the gratitude we should develop for this ultimate gift: life.

 We have several resources that can help transform your own or your clients’ lives through an increased focus on gratitude.

-- Developing Self-Appreciation – Overcome your negativity bias, recognize positive qualities, and appreciate yourself and others using this five-step tool.
+- My Positive Qualities – Overcome negativity bias, recognize positive qualities, and appreciate yourself and others in a group context using this tool.

-- Gratitude in Romantic Relationships – Learning to be more grateful can transform our capacity for relationship growth.
+- Expressing Gratitude To Others – Learning to be more grateful can transform our capacity for relationship growth.
 And feeling loved and admired is the best long-term indicator of relationship success.

 A Take-Home Message

 Naikan therapy seems closer to mindfulness than it is to traditional Western psychotherapy.
 And like mindfulness, it has proven successful in treating several mental illnesses and restoring psychological wellbeing (Sengoku, Murata, Kawahara, Imamura, & Nakagome, 2010; Shapiro, 2020).